Mithril Certificate Chain in depth

 - Step 5.1: If it is not a

-The coexistence of multiple Certificate Chain
+The coexistence of multiple certificate chains

-What would happen if some Mithril Aggregator claims that not enough signatures were received?
-This doesn’t really matter, as there will be a different Mithril Aggregator that would collect sufficient signatures and aggregate them into a valid Certificate.
+What would happen if some Mithril aggregator claims that not enough signatures were received?
+This doesn’t really matter, as there will be a different Mithril aggregator that would collect sufficient signatures and aggregate them into a valid certificate.

-Similarly, different Mithril Aggregators might have different views of the individual signatures submitted (one aggregator might receive 10 signatures, and a different one could receive 11), which would result in different Certificates signing the same message.
+Similarly, different Mithril aggregators might have different views of the individual signatures submitted (one aggregator might receive 10 signatures, and a different one could receive 11), which would result in different certificates signing the same message.

-The need of backward compatibility
+The need for backward compatibility

-In order to achieve this backward compatibility, some options are available:
+To achieve this backward compatibility, some options are available:

-- Handle multi signature verification functions of legacy versions
+- Handle multi-signature verification functions of legacy versions

-- Recreate Genesis Certificates from time to time
+- Recreate genesis certificates from time to time

-- Design a format migration algorithm
+- Design a format migration algorithm.